KaustubhDamania/tic-tac-toe/README.md

 # tic-tac-toe
-This is a Tic-Tac-Toe game made using C++.
-It has a Command Line Interface.
+This is a Tic-Tac-Toe CLI game made using C++.
+Right now, it supports only 2 player mode.
 To play the game, run the main.cpp file.